How to Prepare for Your House Sitter

 - Do you have enough cat litter?

-- Does the sitter know how to dispose the dirty litter?
+- Is the house sitter prepared to dispose of the dirty litter?

 - Are cleaning products easy to find and in one place